StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Values/Handling Account Value Storage.md

     private var codableStorage: [String: Data] = [:]

     mutating func visit<Key: AccountKey>(_ key: Key.Type, _ value: Key.Value) {
-        // in a real world implemention one would need to collect all thrown errors.
+        // in a real world implementation one would need to collect all thrown errors.
 We ignore them for the sake of the example. codableStorage["\(Key.self)"] = try? encoder.encode(value)
     }